inemsia/One-shot-Facial-Recognition-using-SNN-Olivetti-Faces-Dataset-/README.md

   Each trial uses only one image per person for recognition.

 - **`evaluation_unseen_dataset.py`**
-  Evaluates the same trained model on the Yale face dataset.
-  Tests the model's ability to generalize to completely unseen classes.
+  Evaluates the same trained model on the Yale face dataset to test the model's ability to generalize to completely unseen classes.

 - **`one_shot_functions.py`**
   Contains helper functions used in both evaluation scripts for organizing and running one-shot learning trials.